MinaProtocol/mina/.github/ISSUE_TEMPLATES/feature_request.md

 about: Coda can't do something?
 Maybe it should!
 ---

+**Have you already searched the issue tracker to see if this feature has already been requested?**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]